Tour of Flanders (women's race): Climbs and cobbled roads

-The short, sharp hills in the Flemish Ardennes are a defining feature of the Tour of Flanders and the locations where spectators gather in large numbers.
+The short, sharp hills (hellingen) in the Flemish Ardennes are a defining feature of the Tour of Flanders and the locations where spectators gather in large numbers.
 Each climb has its own characteristics with varying gradients and surface, presenting different challenges to the riders.
+The hills offer many opportunities to attack and are usually the decisive sites of the race.
+These climbs are notorious for being short but very steep, and most of them - but not all - are cobbled.
+Most of the climbs are located in a relatively small area, causing the roads to turn constantly and often abruptly, which explains the winding and irregular trajectory of the finale.

-The Kwaremont is 2.2 km long with an uneven cobbled surface, but is relatively shallow in gradient.
-The Paterberg is short and, at 20 percent, the steepest climb of the women's race.
+The Oude Kwaremont is 2.2 km long with an uneven cobbled surface, but is relatively shallow in gradient (just 4.4%).
+The Paterberg is often the decisive final climb, with an average gradient of 10% and a maximum gradient of 20%.
+First tackled in 2022, the steepest climb is the fully cobbled Koppenberg, 600 m in length with an average gradient of 9.7% with stretches of 22% – over a poorly paved narrow road.

 In 2017 and 2018, the race featured 12 climbs, compared to 18 in the men's event, and five long flat cobbled sectors.
 The final 31 km, including Kruisberg, Oude Kwaremont and Paterberg, are identical to the men's finale.
 In addition to the climbs, there are five flat sectors of cobbles in the first half of the race, i.e. Langemunte, Lippenhovestraat, Paddestraat, Holleweg and Haaghoek, comprising 7.8 km of cobbles.
+The 2023 edition featured 13 climbs and 5 cobbled sectors.